soxueren/atsd/api/sql/README.md

 ## Regularization

-`WITH INTERPOLATE` clause provides a way to transform unevenly spaced time series into regular series.
+The `WITH INTERPOLATE` clause provides a way to transform unevenly spaced time series into regular series.

 The underlying transformation applies a linear interpolation or a step function to calculate values at regular intervals.